mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 > Hsueh said, “Accustomed to scouring the oceans fishing for whales ...”

 Do you understand “fishing for whales”?
 You know, *big* whales; whales are *huge*.
-Even a big ocean, if a whale swims, it makes huge waves.
+Even in a big ocean, if a whale swims it makes huge waves.
 It’s fantastic.

-So it’s scouring; [it’s like] clean up everything, stirring up the oceans completely.
+So it’s scouring; [it’s like] cleaning up everything, stirring up the oceans completely.
 His statement “I have the workings of the Iron Ox” means just like a whale swimming in the ocean.
 Pretty nice, you know?
-He knows pretty well the real point of the Zen teachings.
-So he says so; so he becomes a whale.
-He becomes just a whale swimming in the ocean, stirring the waters. ...
+He knows pretty well the real point of the Zen teachings, so he said so.
+So he becomes a whale.
+He becomes just a whale swimming in the ocean, stirring the waters.
 Scouring or making the water muddy; whatever you say, it’s alright.
 And that’s why Hsueh said “accustomed”; you are pretty good, accustomed to do so, because you are a pretty big whale.
 You can swim in the ocean.
-Not small whale, anyway.
+Not a small whale, anyway.

 So, pretty good, but:

 > “...
 I regret to find instead a frog crawling in the muddy sand.”

 *[He laughs.]* It means, what you said is exactly right, *exactly* right, but still there is a frog crawling in the muddy sand.
-That means still there is a trace there.
-“I am a big whale, swimming in the ocean,” “I am an enlightened person” – like this.
-Scouring the waters.
-But still I regret I can see a frog crawling in the muddy sand.
-Even though you get out from human delusions, you can get out of the house from the door, but unfortunately your tail is [caught] by the door. *[He laughs.]* So you can’t get out.
-More than half of your body is, but still your tail is hooked by the door.
+That means still there is a trace there: “I am a big whale, swimming in the ocean,” “I am an enlightened person” – like this.
+Scouring the waters; but still I regret I can see a frog crawling in the muddy sand.
+Even though you get out from human delusions, you can get out of the house by the door, but unfortunately your tail is [caught] by the door, so you can’t get out. *[He laughs.]* Most of your body is out, but still your tail is hooked by the door.
 It’s pretty hard to realize this point, so that’s why we need to constantly practice.
 Letting go, constantly.
 When you let go, then something is filled in your hand.
 If you don’t let go, why it’s very hard.
 So that’s why Hsueh said, “I regret to find instead a frog crawling in the muddy sand.”

 #### 51:33

 > P’i stood there thinking.

 So P’i couldn’t say anything about this.
 So a big whale becomes a small frog in the muddy sand.
 Hsueh saw him exactly like that.
-But on the other hand, this Lu P’i is really huge whale swimming in the ocean; he seems to be wonderful, but on the other hand, he can see him as a frog in the muddy sand.
-So, nothing to say; P’i was a little bit confused.
+But on the other hand, this Lu P’i is a really huge whale swimming in the ocean.
+He seems to be wonderful, but on the other hand, he can see him as a frog in the muddy sand.
+So, nothing to say.
+P’i was a little bit confused.
 So,

 >  Hsueh shouted and said, “Elder, why do you not speak further?”

 Why don’t you say something about this?
-Is my statement right, or can’t you say [something] about this?
+Is my statement right?
+Can’t you say [something] about this?

 > P’i hesitated;

 Still P’i hesitated.
 Maybe P’i understood what Hsueh said.
 If you understand, most times it’s pretty hard to say.
-If you understand the Buddha Nature [cats](glossary#cat) have or human beings have, well it’s pretty hard to say, because whatever you say, a cat *doesn’t* have Buddha Nature, it’s wrong.
-Or even though you say a cat *has* Buddha Nature, it’s wrong, because where is the Buddha Nature [in a cat]?
-Buddha Nature in a cat is exactly like a human being?
+If you understand the Buddha Nature [cats](glossary#cat) have or human beings have, it’s pretty hard to say.
+Because whatever you say: a cat *doesn’t* have Buddha Nature – that’s wrong.
+Or even though you say a cat *has* Buddha Nature, that’s wrong, because where is the Buddha Nature in a cat?
+Is Buddha Nature in a cat exactly like a human being?
 No it’s not; a little different.
 Does the cat understand human life very deeply?
 No. If so, where is the Buddha Nature?
-So whatever you say, it doesn’t hit the mark.
-So maybe P’i hesitated because he knew.
+Whatever you say, it doesn’t hit the mark.
+So maybe P’i hesitated because he knew [this].

 > Hsueh hit him with his whisk.
 Hsueh said, “Do you still remember the words?
 Try to quote them.”